Our Children are our Trust.

 Sheila has extensive experience of working as a School Improvement Officer in both primary and secondary education and she held the position of School Effectiveness Officer for Bury Children’s Services for many years.
 During this time her main area of expertise was in helping schools to make effective use of pupil performance data to raise standards.

 Sheila also has a wealth of experience as a school governor, and has taken an active role in ensuring that governors support and challenge Senior Leadership Teams on the full range of school and Trust functions.
 Sheila has been instrumental in driving change so that governing boards are more accountable and effective, and more actively involved in daily school life.
 Sheila’s particular focus is upon raising standards, with the regular monitoring of pupil attainment and progress.

 Gary has held high ranking positions in Education and in the NHS.

 As the Chief Executive of Dudley and Walsall Mental Health Partnership NHS Trust, Gary was instrumental in merging two previous services into one cohesive single entity.
 More recently, he was the Deputy Chief Executive at Liverpool John Moores University where he was accountable for organizational development, human resources, marketing, student recruitment, internal relations, stakeholder relations and events.

 Gary's wide-ranging experience means that he can advise on a variety of Trust operations.

 Steve currently works for the Ministry of Justice, advising on financial strategy and business intelligence.
-He is a chartered accountant with over 30 years’ financial experience across Government and the Higher Education sectors.
+He is a chartered accountant with extensive experience of working in finance across Government and the Higher Education sectors.

 Steve's expertise in financial management and system implementation has resulted in significant savings to the public purse over the years, as he has implemented new legislation and government policy to improve efficiency and reduce cost